Chemical Probes Portal: Board of directors

 In June 2016, the Portal announced its founding Board of Directors including Mark Bunnage (Vertex), Aled Edwards (SGC), Yung Lie (Damon Runyon Cancer Research Foundation), Herbert Waldmann (Max Planck Institute of Molecular Physiology), Tim Willson (SGC UNC), and Paul Workman (ICR).

-Scientific advisory board
+Scientific Expert Review Panel (SERP)

-The SAB, an international collection of experts from the fields of medicinal chemistry, pharmacology, and chemical biology, was created to provide the Portal with expert advice.
-The SAB considers submitted chemical probes and makes recommendations for their use.
-In addition to considering chemical probes, SAB members also provide strategic and scientific advice to portal staff to help ensure the portal stays in tune with the scientific community and its needs.
-The Portal issued an open call for new SAB members to join the effort in May 2016, which will remain open until the SAB reaches its target membership.
+The SERP, an international collection of experts from the fields of medicinal chemistry, pharmacology, and chemical biology, was created to provide the Portal with expert advice.
+The SERP considers submitted chemical probes and makes recommendations for their use.
+In addition to considering chemical probes, SERP members also provide strategic and scientific advice to Portal staff to help ensure the Portal stays in tune with the scientific community and its needs.
+The Portal issued an open call for new SERP members to join the effort in May 2016, which will remain open until the SERP reaches its target membership.